mnemnion/JLpeg.jl/Plans.md

   - [ ]  `needfollow`: used in coding Seqs (add last, computing the followset is harmless)
   - [ ]  TestPatt / headfail optimizations
   - [X]  Tail-call elimination
-  - [ ]  Intermediate jump elimination
+  - [ ]  Intermediate jump elimination.
+The compiler has been println'ed to tell me when it's in a position to perform these optimizations, so far, no pattern would use them, and adding untested code paths is a bad idea at this point in the story.
   - [X]  Set ISpan optimization
     - [X]  Even better: Since Set has `:l`, we just make it `LeadSetInst(vec, 0)`.
   - [X]  fixed-length detection
   - [ ]  full-capture optimization (bytecode)
   - [ ]  disjoint-PChoice optimization
   - [X]  Capture-closing optimization (vm)
-- [X]  All `CaptureInst`s same struct w. distinct Pattern subtype
-- [X]  Un-pirate: shadow operators with a definition which falls back to Base, don't extend Base for operators directly.
-  - [X]  Separate module JLpeg.Combinators for exporting the operators directly.
-         They'll still work in `@rule` and `@grammar`.
 - [#]  Proposed optimizations not found in LPeg
   - [X]  Immutable vector Instructions using the `getindex` from BitPermutations.jl
   - [ ]  MultiSetTest [conversion](#multiset-test-conversion)